 Dutasteride Decreases Prostate Cancer Risk

 Results from a large randomized clinical trial indicate that men at an increased risk for prostate cancer reduced their risk with regular use of the drug dutasteride (Avodart).
 The results came from the REDUCE trial, which is the second largest clinical trial to demonstrate a decreased risk of prostate cancer in men taking an agent from the class of drugs known as 5-α reductase inhibitors (5-αRIs).
-Previously, the Prostate Cancer Prevention Trial (PCPT) showed that the drug finasteride had a risk reduction similar to what has now been seen in REDUCE.
+Previously, the (PCPT) showed that the drug finasteride had a risk reduction similar to what has now been seen in REDUCE.

 Findings from this trial suggest “that the major effect of dutasteride is the shrinkage of prostate tumors or inhibition of their growth,” wrote the study’s lead investigator Gerald Andriole, M.D., of the Washington University School of Medicine in St. Louis, and his colleagues in the April 1, 2010, New England Journal of Medicine.
 GlaxoSmithKline, which funded the trial and manufactures dutasteride, has resubmitted an application with the FDA to market the drug for the prevention of prostate cancer in men at increased risk.
 Dutasteride is already approved to treat men with benign prostatic hyperplasia, or BPH.